Policy on the Competitive Admission of Transfer Applicants

 These categories include:

-Appeals concerning individual admission decisions shall be addressed to the Director of the Office of Undergraduate Admission or the Vice Provost for Enrollment Services.
+Appeals concerning individual admission decisions shall be addressed to the Director of the Office of Undergraduate Admission or the Vice Provost for Enrollment Management.